PanosGriziotis/QA-system/README.md

 ### Using the QA System's REST API

-To query the QA system directly via REST API, you can send a POST request.
-This request will return the full JSON response, including the answer to your query, retrieved documents, confidence scores, and other details.
+To query the QA system directly via the REST API, send a POST request.
+This request will return a complete JSON response, including the answer to your query, retrieved documents, confidence scores, and additional details.
+Depending on the desired method for inferring the answer to the given query, you can use the corresponding endpoint: rag-query employs a RAG query pipeline, while extractive-query utilizes the extractive QA query pipeline.

+Replace the query and parameters as needed.
+The following example is configured to use the RAG pipeline at `http://localhost:8001/rag-query`:

 ```bash
 curl -X POST http://localhost:8001/rag-query \